quobyte/kubernetes/operator/README.md

 # Quobyte operator
 Deploys Quobyte clients on to the nodes configured in Custom Resuource QuobyteClient.
-`Note:` Operator requires [Custom Resource Definitions (CRD)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/), which are available only from kubernetes 1.8
+`Note:` Operator requires [Custom Resource Definitions (CRD)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/), which are available only for kubernetes 1.8 and newer.

 * [Deploy clients](#deploy-clients)
 * [Build from source](#build-from-source)